OlaAhmad/Continous_Control/README.md

 ### Codes

-We added two files to train the agent using the notebook:
+We added two files to train the agent for the notebook:
 1. model.py: builds actor and critic neural network architectures.
 2. dqn_agent.py: interacts with Banana enviornement and learns the agent from it.
 We used and adapted the codes from the lesson (ddpg-pendulum).